nkamuo/notification-tracker-bundle/README.md

 # 📚 Custom Notification Transport Documentation

+> **⚠️ EXPERIMENTAL** - This project is in active development and should not be used in production environments.
+APIs and features may change without notice.

 Welcome to the **Custom Notification Transport** documentation!
 This transport provides enhanced control and rich analytics for Symfony Messenger notifications.

+## 🧪 Experimental Status

+**This is an experimental project** - use at your own risk:
+- ✅ Core functionality implemented and tested
+- ⚠️ APIs may change in future versions
+- 🚧 Active development in progress
+- 🔬 Suitable for testing and evaluation only

 ## 📋 Documentation Overview